mydaytrip/partner-api/source/includes/trip-api.md

 Property           | Type                                        | Description
 ------------------ | ------------------------------------------- | -----------
 optionId           | string                                      | Id of the option you want to book.
 Taken from [/search](#search-endpoint) or [/customize](#customize-endpoint) endpoint response. departureTime      | integer                                     | Optional.
 Departure time as a UNIX epoch timestamp in seconds to use instead of the `departureTime` provided to the [/search](#search-endpoint).
 You can only move departure time less than 24 hours into the past or into the future compared to the original `departureTime`, otherwise the booking will be rejected (403 HTTP status code).
 Also if the new price after changing the departure time would be different, booking will also get rejected.
 Such price change should be extremely rare but your integration should be ready for it if you are sending different `departureTime`.
 Note that UNIX timestamps are UTC so you need to convert from local time to UTC when calculating it.
-Applicable only for the private trip. pickUpAddressNote  | string                                      | Pick up address or a note describing the pick up point.
-Optional, but should be provided if available.
-Applicable only for the private trip. dropOffAddressNote | string                                      | Dropp off address or a note describing the drop off point.
-Optional, but should be provided if available.
-Applicable only for the private trip. customerNote       | string                                      | Optional note for the driver not related to pick up or drop off.
-Applicable only for the private trip. flightNumber       | string                                      | Optional flight number in case this is an airport pick up.
+Change of the departure time is applicable only for the private trip. pickUpAddressNote  | string                                      | Pickup address or a note describing the pickup point.
+Optional, but should be provided if available at the booking time; otherwise, it should be provided via the [/update](#update-endpoint) endpoint.
+Applicable only for the private trip. dropOffAddressNote | string                                      | Dropoff address or a note describing the dropoff point.
+Optional, but should be provided if available at the booking time; otherwise, it should be provided via the [/update](#update-endpoint) endpoint.
+Applicable only for the private trip. customerNote       | string                                      | Optional note for the driver not related to pickup or dropoff.
+Applicable only for the private trip. flightNumber       | string                                      | Optional flight number in case this is an airport pickup.
 Applicable only for the private trip. passengerDetails   | list of [PassengerDetail](#passengerdetail) | List of passengers that will go on this trip.
 For trips with "Private" type the number of passengers must be below or equal to `maxPassengers` of the `vehicle` in the trip option.
 For trips with "Shared" type the number of passengers must match the `passengersCount` query parameter from the Search endpoint.
 There must always be exactly one passenger of type "Lead" with contact details filled.
-For passenger of type "Child" you must specify a child seat of proper type offered in the trip option's `availableChildSeatTypes`.
+For passenger of type "Child" you must specify a child seat of proper type offered in the trip option's [availableChildSeatTypes](#tripoption).
 For older children that do not need any child seat use `Adult` passenger type. externalId         | string                                      | Optional.
 You can send us the id of the booking in your system to help with communication when our support team needs to identify a booking and you are not able to provide our own `bookingReference`.

 ### Response body